 - Introduction to Integrative Health Care (required for IHCS Certificate)

 Program Content and Structure

-The Integrative Health Certificate Studies (IHCS) is a series of five 6-week online courses consisting of 40 student learning hours.
+The Integrative Health Certificate Studies (IHCS) is a series of five 6-week online courses consisting of 50 student learning hours.
 The courses may be taken individually or combined (three of the five) for completion of the IHCS.
 The IHCS 101 Course - Introduction to Integrative Health Care is required for the IHCS Certificate.
 The courses are instructed 100% asynchronously online or entirely at a distance.
-Students will complete weekly modules on their own schedule and should anticipate spending approximately 2-3 hours per week for online instruction and assignments.
+Students will complete weekly modules on their own schedule and should anticipate spending approximately 1.5-2.5 hours per week for online instruction and assignments.
 Successful completion of the program will require satisfactory assessment of learning outcomes.
-Registration is open for 2020 Cohort starting 3/9 with the required Introduction to Integrative Health course.
+Next Cohort To Be Announced.